 Boat towing insurance covers the cost of a towboat going out to bring your vessel back to shore.
 Depending on the insurance company, you can typically buy basic coverage, or increase your coverage for greater distances.

 With some types of coverage you will be supplied with gas if you run out, or a jumpstart if your battery dies, which can save you some towing costs.
-Check with a Trusted Choice member agent to find out what types of coverage are available.
+Check with an agent to find out what types of coverage are available.

 What Is the Difference Between Towing and Salvage?